 anyway, i have no problem with shy guys (far from it), but the fact is that if two people are attracted to each other, they’re attracted to each other :)

-maybe hes too young and needs some time to develop his personality…i love shy boysposted about 4 years ago
+maybe hes too young and needs some time to develop his personality…i love shy boysposted over 4 years ago

-depends. i can definitely find myself liking a shy guy but i cant speak for other womenposted about 4 years ago
+depends. i can definitely find myself liking a shy guy but i cant speak for other womenposted over 4 years ago

 I never dated any shy guy and I did not got married with a shy one.
-But well your brother just needs to start, after that he will be more comfortable about it and he will be fine like every other guy, what could also help him is to have some male friends that are not so shyposted about 4 years ago
+But well your brother just needs to start, after that he will be more comfortable about it and he will be fine like every other guy, what could also help him is to have some male friends that are not so shyposted over 4 years ago

 When I first met my boyfriend he was a little shy and I thought it was so cute because he is this good looking built guy and he just kind sit in the corner to himself.
 It made me went to get to know him more because he had a sense of mysterious about him lol.
 After getting past the next couple of awkward days of getting to know a person, I realized he is even more goofy and out going than i am.

 For me it depends after a while the shy guy should start opening up and if he doesnt it becomes a turn off because if he likes me the way i like him then he should open up more and more everyday.

 I think once your brother finds a girl who is into the same things as him he wont be shy anymore.
 He will feel like he can be himself and say whatever he wants without worrying what she will think.
 Everyones love journey is different in time and how they find love.
-He just has to be open to when it finds him.posted about 4 years ago
+He just has to be open to when it finds him.posted over 4 years ago